joshiain/LondonCrimeViz/README.md

 Note: Only access this in Chrome for the best experience, the dropdown checkboxes are buggy in other browsers.

-This was written on MacOS, as a result if using another operating system, file directory and instances in the code with '/' will need to be replaced with your system equivalent.
+Be aware, this was written in MacOS, as a result if using another operating system, file directory and instances in the code with '/' will need to be replaced with your system equivalent.

 The data used for this is contained in the "PoliceData" folder.